sotrh/learn-wgpu/docs/showcase/alignment/README.md

 *Uniform structs* have to be std140.
 *Storage structs* have to be std430.

-*Storage buffers* for compute shaders can be std140 oder std430.
+*Storage buffers* for compute shaders can be std140 or std430.

 ## std140 (since GLSL 1.4, OpenGL 3.1)